blues/note-outboard-dfu/binaries/adafruit_feather_nrf52840_express/circuitpython/README.md

-## CircuitPython interpreter for Adafruit Feather nRF52840 Express
+## CircuitPython Interpreter for Adafruit Feather nRF52840 Express

 > NB: Ensure your device has the [bootloader](../adafruit_feather_nRF52840_express/README.md) installed before following these steps.